 Eating for You book

-At my recent book talks, I heard many stories about how confusing healthy eating has become—there is always new research and new ‘diets’ promising all sorts of cures and results.
+At my talks, I hear many stories about how confusing healthy eating has become—there is always new research and new ‘diets’ promising all sorts of cures and results.
 Mindful eating and living focus your attention on why, what, how and when you eat and helps you to identify choices that will improve your health and wellbeing.
 The Eating for You book strengthens your clarity and confidence in choosing what is best for you.
-The book was recently reviewed by well-known nutritionist and author, Catherine Saxelby.
+The book was reviewed by well-known nutritionist and author, Catherine Saxelby.
 You might like to read Catherine’s review.

 Mindful Eating and Living